ErikAvilov/ft_transcendance/readme.md

 The pong has 3D attributes with the help of the Three.js library

 - Server-side pong -
-Input validation has also been implemented into the pong to prevent lag and cheating Games are simultaneously played in the frontend (Javascript) and backend (Python)
+Input validation has also been implemented into the pong to prevent lag and cheating.
+Games are simultaneously played in the frontend (Javascript) and backend (Python)

 - AI opponent -